 The George Washington University is accredited by its regional accrediting agency, the Middle States Commission on Higher Education.

 Columbian College of Arts and Sciences

-In Columbian College of Arts and Sciences, the bachelor and master of fine arts degree programs in interior architecture and design are accredited by the Council for Interior Design Accreditation.
+In Columbian College of Arts and Sciences, the bachelor and master of fine arts degree programs in interior architecture are accredited by the Council for Interior Design Accreditation.
 The Department of Chemistry is on the approved list of the American Chemical Society.
 The doctor of philosophy program in clinical psychology in the Department of Psychology and the doctor of professional psychology program in clinical psychology in the Department of Professional Psychology are accredited by the American Psychological Association.
 The master of arts degree program in speech–language pathology is accredited by the Education and Training Board of the Boards of Examiners in Speech–Language Pathology and Audiology.
 The master in public administration and the master of public policy degree programs are on the approved list of the National Association of Schools of Public Affairs and Administration.
 The master of forensic science degree programs in forensic chemistry, forensic molecular biology, and forensic toxicology are accredited by the Forensic Science Education Programs Accreditation Commission.
 The art therapy program is accredited by the American Art Therapy Association.
 The Corcoran School of the Arts and Design is accredited by the National Association of Schools of Art and Design.

 School of Business

 The School of Business is a member of AACSB International–The Association to Advance Collegiate Schools of Business; the Association accredits its undergraduate and graduate business administration and accountancy programs.
 The programs in accountancy satisfy the educational requirements for the certified public accountant and the certified management accountant professional examinations.